-In 1980 (you do the math) Matt started computer programming (on a ZX80) and has been programming ever since.
-In 1985 Matt wrote the lyrics, and was a member of the band that played (and sang, sorry about that by the way) the music on the B-side of the audio cassette carrying the computer game Confuzion (wikipedia.org/wiki/Confuzion).
+Matt Smith is a computing academic from Dublin, Ireland.
+In 1983 Matt started computer programming (on a ZX80) and for his 'O-level' computing certificate (aged 16) he submitted 2 games for his programming project work.
+In 1985 Matt wrote the lyrics, and was a member of the band that played (and sang, sorry about that by the way) the music on the B-side of the audio cassette carrying the computer game Confuzion (https://en.wikipedia.org/wiki/Confuzion).

-Matt is a documentation author for the Fungus open source interactive storytelling plugin for Unity (find soon on the Unity asset store and at fungusgames.com), and is in the process of joining the programming team for the open source RPG Sherlock game (see sherlock-thegame.tumblr.com).
-Matt also maintains a step-by-step open source introduction to Unity 2D and 3D game programming on his public Github pages (see https://github.com/dr-matt-smith/gravity-guy2D).
+Matt is a documentation author for the Fungus open source interactive storytelling plugin for Unity (http://www.fungusgames.com).
+Matt also maintains a step-by-step open source introduction to Unity 2D and 3D game programming on his public Github pages (see https://www.github.com/dr-matt-smith/gravity-guy2D).